sasilver75/obsidian/Articles/Five years of progress in GPTs (Mar 2023) {Finbarr Timbers, Artificial Fintelligence}.md

 - This is where language models started to get big; the first time that OpenAI trained a model with >1B parameters.
 - Authors trained ==a *range/family* of models== here, rather than a single model
 - Architecture
-	- They used [[Layer Normalization]] on the inputs and add an additional [[LayerNorm]] to the output of the final self-attention block.
+	- They used [[Layer Normalization]] on the inputs and add an additional [[Layer Normalization|LayerNorm]] to the output of the final self-attention block.
 	- Weights are scaled by layer, by 1/sqrt(n)
 	- Vocabulary of ~50k (up from ~40k)
 	- Context of 1024 (up from 512)